jd-solanki/notion-avatars/README.md

 Create, Use and Download Notion Style Avatars ✨

-I wanted to use existing Notion Avatar but it's broken.
+I wanted to use existing Notion Avatar but it's broken ):

 So I decided to make own version of it using Nuxt.js just for fun 😇

 ## Styles